UAT-LITE: Inference-Time Uncertainty-Aware Attention for Pretrained Transformers: Introduction

-\ours introduces no additional trainable parameters and operates entirely at inference time, requiring only a small number of stochastic forward passes.
-Post-hoc calibration methods such as temperature scaling are complementary rather than competing.
-The framework trades modest inference-time cost for improved reliability while avoiding the training and storage overhead of ensemble-based approaches.
+\ours introduces no additional trainable parameters and operates strictly at inference time, using a \emph{controllable} Monte Carlo budget (e.g., $M\in\{3,5,10\}$) to trade compute for reliability. \ours is not intended to replace lightweight output-level calibrators such as \TS, which is optimized on development logits and often performs best in-domain.
+While \TS rescales final logits after representations are formed, \ours modulates \emph{internal evidence aggregation} by making attention uncertainty-aware.
+Concretely, \ours provides (i) token-level epistemic signals, (ii) uncertainty-aware routing via attention modulation, and (iii) layer-wise diagnostic attribution; \TS provides only output probability rescaling.
+Because the two mechanisms act at different stages, they are complementary and can be stacked (\ours+\TS) when calibrated probabilities are needed.
+Overall, the framework trades a controllable inference-time cost for improved reliability while avoiding the training and storage overhead of ensemble-based alternatives.
 Our study focuses on encoder-based transformers; extending uncertainty-aware attention to decoder-only generative models is left for future work.